Rachael Rollins

-Rachael Splaine Rollins (born March 3, 1971) is an American lawyer and politician who served as the U.S. attorney for District of Massachusetts from 2022 to 2023.
-Before that, she was the district attorney for Suffolk County, Massachusetts.
+Rachael Splaine Rollins (born March 3, 1971) is an American lawyer and politician who served as the first African-American woman U.S. attorney for District of Massachusetts from 2022 to her resignation in 2023.
+Prior to that appointment, she was the district attorney for Suffolk County, Massachusetts, a seat she ran for again in 2026.
+She is an advocate for criminal justice reform.

 In July 2021, President Joe Biden nominated Rollins to be the United States attorney for the District of Massachusetts.
 She was confirmed by the United States Senate by a 50–50 vote, with Vice President Kamala Harris breaking the tie.
-She is an advocate for criminal justice reform.
-She resigned in May 2023 after an investigation revealed multiple ethics violations, including that she had leaked government secrets to influence the election of a political ally.
+Rollins resigned in May 2023, after an investigation revealed multiple ethics violations, including that she had leaked government secrets to influence the election of a political ally.

 Early life and education

 Rollins was born in Boston and primarily raised in Cambridge, Massachusetts, the oldest of five children.
 Her father, a second-generation Irish-American, worked as a teacher.
 Her maternal grandparents are from Barbados and her mother is a first-generation American.
 Rollins attended Buckingham Browne & Nichols School and earned a Bachelor of Arts degree in education and African-American studies from the University of Massachusetts Amherst, a Juris Doctor from the Northeastern University School of Law, and a Master of Laws in labor and unemployment law from the Georgetown University Law Center.